 Are you aware of the NWS“Turn Around Don’t Drown®” campaign to warn people of the hazards of walking or driving a vehicle through flood waters?
 (Yes/No) (If No, skip to question 87)

-Using a scale from 1 to 10 where 1 means Not at all Effective and 10 is Very Effective, in your personal experience, how effective have you found these campaigns?
+Using a scale from 1 to 10 where 1 means Not at all Effective and 10 is Very Effective (11=not applicable), in your personal experience, how effective have you found these campaigns?

 Are you aware of the NWS“When Thunder Roars, Go Indoors!”
 Campaign to warn people of the dangers of lightning?
 (Yes/No) (If No, skip to Customer Satisfaction Index section, question 89)

-Using a scale from 1 to 10 where 1 means Not at all Effective and 10 is Very Effective, in your personal experience, how effective have you found this campaign
+Using a scale from 1 to 10 where 1 means Not at all Effective and 10 is Very Effective (11=not applicable), in your personal experience, how effective have you found this campaign

 Customer Satisfaction Index